billtraill/e2_go/README.md

 One of the  problems with this puzzle is that the more constraints you add, the slower it runs and the cost/benifit is not always clear!
 This version runs with the minumum of constraint checks.

 I tried various attempts at using go routines for concurrancy but ended up removing most/all of this at it didn't make things any faster (most of my attempt made it slower infact).
+However the -comp method does use coroutines that for composite 2x2 tiles does make things slightly faster.

 There is no restictions/license in using any of the code here.
 Use it as you wish.
 Its probably not very well written since it was a learning exercise.